 Some health experts have known this for a long time but now their voices are louder and more prevalent and we as a society are taking more notice

 She is of the same opinion, that I am vouching for now, and her book was published in 1999 and was a text for me during my Naturopathy studies, which I commenced in 1997.

 Good timing for me as I was on her bandwagon as soon as this book was devoured!

 Fast forward to today, mainstream society, science and medical doctors are understanding it is not 'fat' making us fat but sugar and trans fats (which coat our cell walls in a hard layer turning them from a semi-permeable membrane that is used to pass nutrients back and forth to a wall that nothing gets through therefore not being able to take in vital nutrients from our food into our cells or expel waste product properly).

-Those needing alternatives to both butter and margarine, I suggest -
+For those needing alternatives to both butter and margarine, I suggest:

 And if the 'easy spread' idea of margarine is what keeps you buying it, simply blend your organic butter with extra virgin olive oil or macadamia oil at home in a thermomix, blender or food processor.

 Just start adding the oil into the cut up pieces of butter, little by little until you have your desired consistency and store in a glass dish .